 These bits specify scan count at which vertical sync becomes inactive.
-For retrace signal pulse width "W", add scan counter for "W" to the value of the Vertical Retrace Start Register.
-The 4 bit result is written in the Vertical Retrace End Register.
+For retrace signal pulse width "W", add the number of scan count for "W" to the value of the Vertical Retrace Start register.
+The least significant four bits of the result are written in the Vertical Retrace End register.
+When the least significant four bits of the vertical scan line counter match these four bits, the vertical retrace signal is turned off.

-5.6.20 Vertical Display Enable End Register Read/Write Port = 3?5, Index = 12H
+5.6.20 Vertical Display Enable End Register, Read/Write Port = 3?5, Index = 12H

 BIT FUNCTION

 7 - 0 Vertical Display Enable End

-(Lower eight bits)
+(Lower 8 bits)

-Vertical Display Enable End Lower Eight Bits.
-The eight lower bits of ten bit register that defines where the active display frame ends.
+Vertical Display Enable End Lower 8 Bits.
+The lower eight bits of 10-bit register that defines where the active display frame ends.